astarte-platform/astarte/doc/pages/tutorials/010-astarte_in_5_minutes.md

 First of all, please keep in mind that **this setup is not meant to be used in production**: by default, no persistence is involved, the installation does not have any recovery mechanism, and you will have to restart services manually in case something goes awry.
 This guide is great if you want to take Astarte for a spin, or if you want to use an isolated instance for development.

 You will need a machine with at least 4GB of RAM, with [Docker](https://www.docker.com/) and [astartectl](https://github.com/astarte-platform/astartectl) installed.
+If you don't have `astartectl` installed on your machine yet, you should install it by following the instructions in [astartectl's README](https://github.com/astarte-platform/astartectl#installation)

 Also, on the machine(s) or device(s) you will use as a client, you will need either Docker, or a [Qt5](https://www.qt.io/) installation with development components if you wish to build and run components locally.